 "ICT is a good subject to choose as it is all coursework based and you can choose most of the units based on what interests you."
 Thomas Glencross "You can see your marks as you progress which motivates you to try harder."
-Khadija Begum Frequently asked questions and future careers What other skills would be useful for this course?
-As the course is coursework based, a good level of English is required and overall ICT competency is essential.
+Khadija Begum Frequently asked questions & future careers What other skills would be useful for this course?
+A good level of English is required and overall IT competency and a keen interest in the world of technology, systems and cyber security.
 How much coursework is involved?